laplacetw/Apps-Script-SubTube/README.md

   - A search request costs 100 units.
   - A video upload costs 1600 units.

-There are some requests for searching video info with YouTube link in the side project which will results in exceeding YouTube Data API quota limit.
+There are some requests for crawling specified video info in my side project which will results in exceeding YouTube Data API quota limit.
 So I spend a little time to implement it with `UrlFetchApp` service.

 Search By       |YouTube Data API       |UrlFetchApp :--------------:|:---------------------:|:-------------------: